LineChan/push_swap/README.md

 We apply the same process to Stack B. However, two things are now different :

 1. Stack B now has a number of sections separated by tagged elements.These elements can not be selected as pivot again.
-Whenever there is a tagged element at the top of Stack B, it is popped to Stack A until an untagged element is at the top.
-This latter element is tagged and used as a pivot.
+Whenever there is a tagged element at the top of Stack B, it is popped to Stack A. The element at the top of Stack B is tagged and used as a pivot.
 The process is repeated until a tagged element is met again or if Stack B is empty.

 2. If the section has less than 30 elements (numbers of elements in Stack B between the new pivot and the next tagged element), there are sorted thanks to an selectsort based algorithm.
 ```C